 Tauranga and the Western Bay of Plenty continue to experience strong population growth and as a result, more land is needed for housing.

 We have identified Tauriko West as an ideal location to create a new community, able to accommodate an estimated 3,000 new dwellings from 2021.

 Building a community at Tauriko West will require changes to the Regional Policy Statement, State Highway Realignment and designation, and Tauranga City Plan.
 Discussions between Western Bay and Tauranga City councils about a proposed boundary change are also underway.

 All these changes will need to be implemented in accordance with the Resource Management Act 1991.

-The reasons for a boundary change are because the majority of the land for Tauriko West currently sits within the Western Bay of Plenty District boundary.
+The reason for a boundary change is because the majority of the land for Tauriko West currently sits within the Western Bay of Plenty District boundary.

 Without a boundary change the Western Bay of Plenty District Council would be responsible for everything on one side of the boundary line and Tauranga City Council responsible for the other.